 Schools have a valid need for high-quality software at reasonable prices.
-To assure a fair return to the authors of software programs, the school district shall support the legal and ethical issues
+To assure a fair return to the authors of software programs, the school district shall support the legal and ethical issues involved in copyright laws and any usage agreements that are incorporated into the acquisition of software programs.
+To this end, the following guidelines shall be in effect:

 - All copyright laws and publisher license agreements between the vendor and the school district shall be observed; - Staff members shall take reasonable precautions to prevent copying or the use of unauthorized copies on school equipment; - A back-up copy shall be purchased, for use as a replacement when a program is lost or damaged.
-If the vendor is not able to supply a replacement, the school district shall make a back-up copy that will be used for replacement purposes only; - A copy of the software license agreement shall be retained by the board secretary, technology director, librarian, or teacher-librarian; and, - A computer program may be adapted by adding to the content or changing the language.
+If the vendor is not able to supply a replacement, the school district shall make a back-up copy that will be used for replacement purposes only; - A copy of the software license agreement shall be retained by the board secretary, technology director or teacher-librarian; and, - A computer program may be adapted by adding to the content or changing the language.
 The adapted program may not be distributed.